Filipino (Tagalog) at SOAS Language Centre

 Filipino (Tagalog) or Wikang Filipino refers to the national language of the Philippines.
 Mostly synonymous with Tagalog, Filipino is from the Malayo-Polynesian branch of the Austronesian language family.
-Officially called ‘Filipino’ in its standardised form, it is the lingua franca of the Philippines, spoken by some 28 million Filipinos natively, whilst a great many have it as a second or third language.
-Tagalog is spoken in many countries as a result of the considerable out-migration.
+It is the lingua franca of the Philippines, spoken by some 28 million Filipinos natively, and over 40 million as a second or third language.
+Filipino is spoken in many countries outside of the Philippines as a result of considerable out-migration.
 It is the 6th most spoken language in the U.S. and the 18th in the U.K.

-Interest in learning about Filipino culture is growing steadily in the UK.
+Interest in learning about Philippine culture is growing steadily in the UK.
 There are an estimated 250,000 Filipinos living in the UK, and there is an increasing number of second and third generation Filipino-British heritage-learners.
 Tourism and academic research also contribute to the increasing interest in learning the language, especially when it is taught within the context of Philippine cultural and communicative practices.

-SOAS LC offers the following courses in Tagalog:
+SOAS LC offers the following courses in Filipino: